tooxie/dnstls/README.md

 # N26's DNS over TLS proxy
 Solution to the N26 code challenge.
-This python project is a proxy that accepts TCP/UDP DNS queries and delegates them to a TLS-capable DNS server.
+This Python project is a proxy that accepts TCP/UDP DNS queries and delegates them to a TLS-capable DNS server.

 It's built with python3, using the new `selectors` module for I/O multiplexing.